github/opensource.guide/activities/citable-code/index.md

 ![login](repos.png)

 > **Important!** Make sure you tell people how they can reuse your work by including a license in your repository.
-If you don't know which license is right for you then take a look at [choosealicense.com](http://choosealicense.com/)
+If you don't know which license is right for you, then take a look at [choosealicense.com](http://choosealicense.com/)

 <a id="login" title="Login to Zenodo" class="toc-item"></a>

 ## Login to Zenodo

-Next, head over to [Zenodo](http://zenodo.org) and click the **Sign In** button at the top right of the page, which gives you an option to login with your GitHub account :zap:.
+Next, head over to [Zenodo](http://zenodo.org) and click the **Sign In** button at the top right of the page, which gives you an option to login with your GitHub account.

 ![login](zenodo-login.png)